-Name Condition experience (Note 1) Status of independence (note 2) Number of public companies where the person holds the title as independent director business, and holds a certificate of public accountant from the Republic of China.
-Currently serves as the director of Anli International Co., Ltd., practice accountant of Li-Yuan CPA Firm, director of Turn Cloud Technology Service Inc., supervisor of Basecom telecommunication Co., Ltd. and does not meet any descriptions stated in Article 30 of the Company Act. the Company or its affiliates (except the independent directors established by the Company or its parent company, subsidiaries under this law or applicable laws in the place of incorporation).
-3.Does not hold more than 1% of the company's outstanding shares in his/her own name or under the name of spouse, Huang, Kuo-Feng With more than five years of work experience required for commerce, law, finance, accounting and corporate business.
+Number of public Condition Name Professional qualifications and experience (Note 1) Status of independence (note 2) companies where the person holds the title as independent director Huang, Kuo-Feng Huang, Kuei-Jung business, and holds a certificate of public accountant from the Republic of China.
+Currently serves as the director of Anli International Co., Ltd., practice accountant of Li-Yuan CPA Firm, director of Turn Cloud Technology Service Inc., supervisor of Basecom telecommunication Co., Ltd. and does not meet any descriptions stated in Article 30 of the Company Act.
+With more than five years of work experience required for commerce, law, finance, accounting and corporate business.
 Currently serves as the director of Anli International Co., Ltd., professor in Business Administration, National Chengchi University, Director of Chengchi University Business Administration Education Foundation.
-Not under any of the categories stated in Article 30 of the Company Act. underage children, or any other person; nor is any party listed herein one of the ten largest natural person shareholders of the company.
-4. Not a spouse, relative of second degree, or direct kin of third degree or closer to persons not qualified for criteria 1~3.
-5. Not a director, supervisor, or employee of the company's corporate shareholder holding None.
-Huang, Kuei-Jung With more than five years of work experience required for commerce, law, finance, accounting and corporate business, currently serves as the independent director of Anli International Co., Ltd., President of Jingwei Materials Science Co., Ltd., sales manager of High Entropy Materials, Inc. Not under any of the categories stated in Article 30 of the Company Act. corporate snareholder holding more than 5% of the company's outstanding capital; nor a director, supervisor, or employee to any of the top 5 corporate shareholders.
-6. Directors, supervisors, or employed persons of other companies not exceeding half of the Company's director seats or shares with voting rights controlled by the same person (not limited to concurrent independent directors designated by the Company, parent company, subsidiary, or subsidiary under the same parent company by the local regulations).
-7. Not the owner, partner, director, supervisor, manager and spouse to the owner, partner, director, supervisor of the professional, sole proprietor, partnership, body corporate, or institution providing business, legal, financial and/or accounting services or consultation to the Company.
-Except the members of the Remuneration Committee performing their function pursuant to Article 7 of the None.
+Not under any of the categories stated in Article 30 of the Company Act.
+With more than five years of work experience required for commerce, law, finance, accounting and corporate business, currently serves as the independent director of Anli International Co., Ltd., President of Jingwei Materials Science Co., Ltd., sales manager of High Entropy Materials, Inc. Not under any of the categories stated in Article 30 of the Company Act. the Company or its affiliates (except the independent directors established by the Company or its parent company, subsidiaries under this law or applicable laws in the place of incorporation).
+3.Does not hold more than 1% of the company's outstanding shares in his/her own name or under the name of spouse, underage children, or any other person; nor is any party listed herein one of the ten largest natural person shareholders of the company.
+4.Not a spouse, relative of second degree, or direct kin of third degree or closer to persons not qualified for criteria 1~3.
+5.Not a director, supervisor, or employee of the company's corporate shareholder holding more than 5% of the company's outstanding capital; nor a director, supervisor, or employee to any of the top 5 corporate shareholders.
+6.Directors, supervisors, or employed persons of other companies not exceeding half of the Company's director seats or shares with voting rights controlled by the same person (not limited to concurrent independent directors designated by the Company, parent company by the local regulations).
+7.Not the owner, partner, director, supervisor, manager and spouse to the owner, partner, director, supervisor of the professional, sole proprietor, partnership, body corporate, or institution providing business, legal, financial and/or accounting services or director consultation to the Company.
+Except the members of the Remuneration Committee performing their function pursuant to Article 7 of the